JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds rectangle support to the `object` command.
 	- Adds height support to the `object` command.
 	- Adds a new parameter `creator` to the `object` command.
+	- Adds new paints to the `terrain` command.
+	- Adds support for custom paint color the `terrain` command.

 - v1.5
 	- Fixes painting using wrong circle or rectangle size.